-Manufacturers support Kenyans impacted by floods: In solidarity with those impacted by floods, KAM launched a campaign to rally support from its members and mobilize resources provide essential relief.
+Manufacturers support Kenyans impacted by floods: In solidarity with those impacted by the recent floods, KAM launched a campaign to rally support from its members and mobilize resources to provide essential relief.
 The initiative was supported by members across the country with distribution managed by KAM's implementing partner, the Kenya Red Cross.
-We appreciate you for standing alongside communities affected by the floods, offering assistance and solidarity during this challenging time.
+We appreciate you for standing alongside communities affected by the floods, offering assistance and solidarity.